trecento-bc/fund-oracles/README.md

 ### Server.js
-A test restful http-server to allow calling the services from the browser to display subscriptions or added investors ( GET requests).
+A test restful http-server to allow calling the services from the browser to display subscriptions, investors, funds and to add new subscriptions through a basic HTML Form.

 * Example to Get existing subscriptions
 ```